AlexandrosAntoniadis/ODUSSEAS/README.md

 of M dwarfs from our HARPS sample for any resolution we want to work at (the associated fits files are not uploaded).
-If you wish to create additional libraries or for any other question, please contact us at: alexandros.antoniadis@astro.up.pt or open an issue on Github.
+If you wish to create additional libraries or for any other question, please contact us at: alexandros.antoniadis88@gmail.com or open an issue on Github.